davirobin/sbo-services-investigation/aws/s3/app/README.md

 `kubectl exec --stdin <aws-sdk-pod> -n <namespace>  -- sh`

+The app can be run to upload, delete, get, and describe objects within the S3 bucket.

+### Upload

-Finally, run the command with the name of the bucket being used and the key you want for the test file:
+Run the command with the name of the bucket being used and the key you want for the test file:

-`go run aws-sdk-test.go -b <bucket> -k <key> -d 10m`
+`go run aws-sdk-test.go -u -b <bucket> -k <key> -d 10m`

-If the application runs successfully, a new test file will be uploaded to the defined bucket and key
+If the application runs successfully, a new test file will be uploaded to the defined bucket and key.

+### Delete

+Run the command with the name of the bucket being used and the key you want to delete:

+`go run aws-sdk-test.go -r -b <bucket> -k <key> -d 10m`

+If the application runs successfully, the selected key will be deleted from the bucket.

+### Get

+Run the command with the name of the bucket being used and the key of the item to be downloaded:

+`go run aws-sdk-test.go -g -b <bucket> -k <key> -d 10m`

+If the application runs successfully, a new file will be created in the working directory with the contents of the file in the S3 bucket.

+### Info

+Run the command with the name of the bucket being used and the key you want to retrieve info on:

+`go run aws-sdk-test.go -i -b <bucket> -k <key> -d 10m`

+If the application runs successfully, the info of the S3 object will be displayed.